prestonharberts/fedora-42-config/docs/bash.md

 bind -f ~/.inputrc
 ```

 Move all of the files in `fedora-40-configuration/configs/bash/bin/` to `~/Bin/` if you would like to use several helpful scripts.
-Otherwise, skip or add `fedora-40-configuration/configs/bash/bin/` to your PATH in `.bashrc`.
+Otherwise, skip or add `fedora-40-configuration/configs/bash/bin/` to your PATH in `.bash_profile`.

 ## Turn Off Bash Case Sensitivity